Primepoke/shortlets/README.md

 It currently includes property listing, viewing, booking, payment, search functionality, reviews and responses to reviews, and many more.
 But currently uses basic bootstrap to demostrate it works.
 Nothing pretty or fancy.

-In phase 2 I'll work on the templates (UI/UX) to make it look good and incorporate interactivity through bootstrap.
+In phase 2 I'll work on the templates (UI/UX) to make it look good and incorporate interactivity through JavaScript.
 I'll finalize work the reports app for reporting incidents within the apartments or with a manager or renter.